What Are Lumineers?

 What to Know About Lumineers

 Lumineers are only one brand of the new ultra-thin porcelain veneers.
 There are now several brands of veneers that can be made with no tooth preparation.
-The difference with Lumineers is that the DenMat company has trademark restrictions on the product that requires the dentist to have them made in their own DenMat laboratory, while with other brands Dr. Reddy can use her own ceramist.
+The difference with Lumineers is that the DenMat company has trademark restrictions on the product that requires the dentist to have them made in their own DenMat laboratory, while with other brands Dr. Vargas can use her own ceramist.
 The DenMat laboratory has been criticized by cosmetic dentists as producing work that makes the teeth look bulky and artificial.
 They may also make your natural teeth about 2 mm longer.

 Not every patient wanting a smile makeover will be a candidate for no-prep or ultra-thin veneers.
-Dr. Reddy will help design a treatment plan that is right for you.
+Dr. Vargas will help design a treatment plan that is right for you.
 If a no-prep veneer will work with your case, she is more than happy to make one.
 However, she personally prefers brands other than Lumineers.

 Other Alternatives to Lumineers